Laurie Gilmore: Dream Harbor Series

 In 2025, the fourth and fifth books in the series were released.
 In its first three weeks of sales, the series' fourth instalment, The Strawberry Patch Pancake House, sold 25,863 copies in the UK, the third-highest non-World Book Day single-week sales figure of 2025 at the time of its release.
 Gilmore's fifth Dream Harbor book, The Gingerbread Bakery, debuted on September 11, 2025, outselling previous titles with 31,515 books sold in the first days of its release, becoming the year's second-biggest paperback launch in the UK.
-In the U.S., The Gingerbread Bakery debuted at No. 1 on both the The New York Times Best Sellers list for paperback trade fiction and the Sunday Times Bestsellers List.
+In the U.S., The Gingerbread Bakery debuted at No. 1 on both the New York Times best-seller list for paperback trade fiction and the Sunday Times Bestsellers List.
 A month later, the novella The Apple Pie Ice Cream Parlor was distributed exclusively in the Netherlands and Belgium by Van Ditmar to celebrate English Book Week 2025.
 Gilmore noted on social media that she would provide updates about releases in other countries.

 A sixth book, The Daisy Chain Flower Shop, is slated for release on May 19, 2026.

 Reviews of the series have been mixed.
 A review by Publishers Weekly praised The Cinnamon Bun Bookstore, calling it a "charming break from reality", whilst a review by Johanna Thomas-Corr in The Times described the books as "SEO-friendly Frankenliterature".
 The Dream Harbor series has been translated into 31 languages.
 Videos about the books have been viewed over 26 million times on TikTok and books from the series have featured on The New York Times, The Sunday Times, Indie, USA Today and Publishers Weekly bestseller lists.